 Assets acquired, including intangible assets and capitalized in-process research and development ("IPR&D"), and liabilities assumed are measured at fair value as of the acquisition date.
 Goodwill, which has an indefinite useful life, represents the excess of cost over fair value of the net assets acquired.
 Intangible assets acquired in a business combination that are used for IPR&D activities are considered indefinite lived until the completion or abandonment of the associated research and development efforts.
-Upon reaching the end of the relevant research and development project (i.e., upon commercialization), the IPR&D asset is amortized over its estimated useful life.
+Upon reaching the end of the relevant research and development project (i.e., upon commercialization), the IPR&D asset is assessed for impairment and then amortized over its estimated useful life.
 If the relevant research and development project is abandoned, the IPR&D asset is expensed in the period of abandonment.

 Goodwill and IPR&D are not amortized; however, they are reviewed for impairment at least annually.
-We perform annual impairment testing of goodwill in the second quarter of each year and IPR&D in the fourth quarter of each year, or more frequently if indicators of potential impairment exist.
+We perform annual impairment testing of goodwill in the second quarter of each year, or more frequently if indicators of potential impairment exist.
+We generally perform annual impairment testing of IPR&D in the fourth quarter of each year, or more frequently if indicators of potential impairment exist.